FrancesCoronel/personal-website-v3/site/content/about.md

 > 399 characters, 64 words

-Frances Coronel</b is a developer who gets a lot of personal satisfaction out of helping the local tech community through her varied skill set.</p>
+Frances Coronel is a developer who gets a lot of personal satisfaction out of helping the local tech community through her varied skill set.

-She is currently a software engineer on the Customer Acquisition team at Slack and has been working professionally as a developer since 2015.</p>
+She is currently a software engineer on the Customer Acquisition team at Slack and has been working professionally as a developer since 2015.

-Her passions outside of work include contributing to open-source, blogging about her adventures in tech, and traveling with her partner using Airbnb.</p>
+Her passions outside of work include contributing to open-source, blogging about her adventures in tech, and traveling with her partner using Airbnb.

 ### Long (<1000 characters)